-1. INTRODUCTION
+1 INTRODUCTION

-1.1.
-OVERVIEW
+1.1 OVERVIEW

-This document is the DigiCert, Inc. ("DigiCert") Certificate Policy/Certification Practices Statement (CP/CPS) for Private PKI Services that outlines, in RFC 3647 format, the principles and practices related to DigiCert's certification of non-cross-certified and non-publicly trusted X.509 digital certificates.
+This document is the DigiCert, Inc. ("DigiCert") Certificate Policy/Certification Practices Statement (CP/CPS) for Private PKI Services that outlines, in RFC 3647 format, the principles and practices related to DigiCert's certification of nonDcrossDcertified and nonDpublicly trusted X.509 digital certificates.

-This Private PKI CP/CPS also applies to the various communities relying on DigiCert's non-publicly trusted certificates, including both the WinnForum and OCF consortium.
+This Private PKI CP/CPS also applies to the various communities relying on DigiCert's nonDpublicly trusted certificates, including both the WinnForum and OCF consortium.
 These External Programs have separate Certificate Policies (CPs) that this CP/CPS addresses and complies with in order to participate in those programs.
 Applicable CPs or guidelines are available through the participating parties.